Field greens with fresh vegetables, olive oil, red wine vinegar

 Grigliata Mista di Carne

-Mixed grill: beef strip loin, pork ribs, lamb chop and Italian sausage, garlic-rosemary roasted potatoes ($7 supplemental)
+Mixed grill: beef strip loin, pork ribs, lamb chop, and Italian sausage, served with garlic-rosemary roasted potatoes. ($7 supplemental)

 Dolci